yuyang0/shuke/readme.md

 ### result

-1. one 10G port
+1. one 10G port(response size: 50 bytes)

     ![benchmark(1 10G port)](doc/static/benchmark_1_port.png)

+   pls note when test with 5 cores, shuke actually processed 12.43M request per second, but the client reports 10.7M, this because the NIC doesn't have enough bandwidth.

 ## Quick start
 ### buid
-first you need install autoconf and libtool

-1. build dpdk, shuke is only tested on dpdk-16.11.1.
+1. build dpdk, shuke is only tested on dpdk-16.11.1. if you use linux x86-64, you can run `bash DPDK_ROOT/tools/dpdk-setup.sh`, then perform the following instructions.

+        + press `[13]` to compile dpdk for linux x86 target.
+        + press `[16]` to insert UIO
+        + press `[18]` to insert KNI
+        + press `[20]` or `[19]` if your machine is non-NUMA systems to setup huge pages, since shuke use huge page heavily, so allocate as large as possible
+        + press `[22]` to bind NIC device
+        + press `[33]` to quit

+2. need install autoconf and libtool
+3. make sure `RTE_SDK` and `RTE_TARGET` are set properly,
-2. run `make` at the top of source tree, then you will get a binary file named `build/shuke-server`.
+   run `make` at the top of source tree, then you will get a binary file named `build/shuke-server`.

 ### tips
 1. if you want to build shuke in DEBUG mode, just run `make DEBUG=1`
 2. if you want to see the compiler command, just run `make V=1`
+3. if you want to remove tcp support, just run `make ONLY_UDP=1`

 ### run
 just run `build/shuke-server -c conf/shuke.conf`,